DoniaGameel/Verilog-adders-with-synthesis-using-Oasys/README.md

 chip.
 This why in this mini project, we will explore different implementations of adders and study their charachteristics.

+The prerequisite of
+the adder is that it is primarily fast and secondarily efficient in terms of power consumption and chip area.

 In this repo, we implemented using verilog the following 32-bits signed integer adders:

 **1- Verilog (‘+’) version of adders**